10 Things to do in Downtown Greenville for Under 10 Bucks

 Budget friendly lodging: Most hotels downtown are quite pricey.
 Embassy Suites typically offers lower rates than others in the vicinity and also offers a great free breakfast and complimentary happy hour.
 Book your room in advance and plan your visit on a weekday if possible.

-Budget friendly dining: Affordable, great breakfast options downtown include Sully’ Steamers (delicious bagels), Biscuit Head (best biscuits in town), and Famous Toastery (a chain with decent basic breakfast fare).
+Budget friendly dining: Affordable and tasty breakfast options downtown include Sully’ Steamers (delicious bagels) and Biscuit Head (best biscuits in town).
 Affordable lunch options include Handi Indian (wonderful lunch buffet for just 10 bucks) and Roost (delicious soup and salad lunch buffet for just 11 bucks).
-The best cheap coffee shop is Port City Java.
+The best cheap coffee shop is Joel’s Java inside the Westin Poinsett (under 2 bucks for a small cup).

 Free parking: Free parking is available on most side streets for a 2 hour max.
 Additionally, the Richardson Street garage (66 Richardson St) is free on weekends.
 This garage is centrally located to most attractions and dining.